Keio University

 Introduction

 Those of you in major metropolitan areas such as Tokyo, Osaka, and Nagoya may not have much interest in the fact that transportation in rural areas is in trouble, as you spend your time moving around without any inconvenience.
-However, once you step away from the city center, transportation inconvenience due to the decline of public transport is already becoming a common scene in Japan.
+However, once you step away from the city center, transportation inconvenience due to the decline of public transportation is already becoming a part of Japan's original landscape.

 One of the causes, as you know, is the declining birthrate and aging society, which makes it difficult for rural areas to survive.
-While regional revitalization is being called for, the reality is that there are no major reforms to save the regions, and we are facing a crisis of "regional extinction."
-In fact, what happens first is the "extinction of local transport," followed by the "extinction of local administration," and then the region perishes.
+While regional revitalization is being called for, the reality is that there are no major transformations to save the regions, and they are in a crisis of "regional extinction."
+In fact, what happens first is the "extinction of local transportation," followed by the "extinction of local administration," and then the region perishes.

-Another cause of the decline in local transport is the deregulation of transportation in 2000 and 2002.
-With the abolition of supply-demand adjustment regulations through this deregulation, entry into the transportation business—which had been protected to some extent by the Transportation Act—became easy.
-The laws changed to protect only user interests, with the attitude of "let failing companies fail" and "stop unprofitable routes or businesses," and the term "public transport" became almost a dead word.
-As soon as deregulation occurred, over 30 long-established bus and railway companies went bankrupt one after another.
-However, because they had assets, white knights appeared to revitalize them, and it did not become a major social issue.
-Nevertheless, even now, around 80% of local transport operators are struggling with deficits, and it can no longer be called a healthy business activity.
+Another cause of the decline in local transportation is the deregulation of transportation in 2000 and 2002.
+The abolition of supply-demand adjustment regulations through this deregulation made it easier to enter the transportation business, which had been protected to some extent by transportation laws.
+The laws changed to protect only user interests, with the attitude of "let companies that fail, fail" and "stop routes or businesses that are not profitable," and the term "public transportation" became almost a dead word.
+As soon as deregulation occurred, more than 30 long-established bus and railway companies went bankrupt one after another, but because they had assets, white knights appeared to revive them, and it did not become a social problem.
+However, even now, around 80% of local transportation operators are struggling with deficits, and it can no longer be called a healthy business activity.

-To resolve this critical situation, I advocated for a departure from subsidy policies and the adoption of "publicly owned, privately operated" (Kosei-Minei) models.
-Following deregulation, I conducted a demonstration of this model with the Tsu Airport Line.
-Based on that scheme, I was involved in the enactment of the Act on Revitalization and Rehabilitation of Local Public Transport (hereinafter the Revitalization Act) and the Basic Act on Transport Policy (hereinafter the Basic Act) to solve problems caused by deregulation through the revitalization of Wakayama Electric Railway, Chugoku Bus, Ikasa Railway, and others.
+To resolve this critical situation, I advocated for a departure from subsidy policies and for "publicly-owned, privately-operated" (Kousetsu Minei) systems.
+Following deregulation, I conducted a demonstration of public-private management with the Tsu Airport Line.
+Based on that public-private scheme, I was involved in the enactment of the Act on Revitalization and Rehabilitation of Local Public Transportation (hereinafter the Revitalization Act) and the Basic Act on Transport Policy (hereinafter the Basic Act) to solve problems caused by the deregulation of public transportation through the revitalization of Wakayama Electric Railway, Chugoku Bus, Ikasa Railway, and others.

-Until now, local public transport was a "lone struggle" type left entirely to operators.
-With the enactment of these laws, the national government, local governments, citizens, and operators have come to take responsibility together to maintain and develop public transport as part of community building.
+Until now, local public transportation was a "lone struggle" type left entirely to operators, but with the enactment of these laws, the national government, local governments, citizens, and operators have come to take responsibility together to maintain and develop public transportation as part of community building.

-Furthermore, since there was no think tank in the field of local public transport in Japan, I established the Local Public Transport Research Centers and Institutes (hereinafter the Research Institute) to ensure the sustainable development of local transport and solve real-world problems on the ground.
-The mission of the Research Institute is not just analysis or consulting, but to work as one with truly troubled transport operators and local governments to achieve problem-solving and revitalization.
+Furthermore, since there was no think tank in the field of local public transportation in Japan, I established the Research Centers and Institutes for Local Public Transportation (hereinafter the Research Institute) to ensure the sustainable development of local transportation and to solve real problems on the ground.
+The mission of the Research Institute is not just analysis or consulting, but to work as one with transportation operators and local governments who are truly in trouble to achieve problem-solving and revitalization.

-1. Current Status of Local Transport and Changes in the Management Environment in Recent Years
+1. Current Status of Local Transportation and Changes in the Business Environment in Recent Years

 I serve as the Representative and CEO of the Ryobi Group, which was founded in 1910 as Saidaiji Railway Co., Ltd. and now comprises 53 companies across five business sectors (cores): Transportation & Travel, ICT, Lifestyle Development, Community Development, and Social Contribution.

-When I became president of the former Ryobi Bus, based in Okayama, in 1999—just before the deregulation of route buses in 2002—I was stunned to find that with a 2–3% annual decline in passengers, if Japan's public transport policy continued as it was, even the railway and bus businesses of the Ryobi Group, which had worked hard without subsidies for decades, would fall into the red within about 10 years, and we would have to consider going out of business.
-This decline in passengers basically remains unchanged for current route buses and local railways; the flight of passengers is progressing at a tremendous speed due to the spread of private cars and the declining birthrate and aging population.
-The reality is that even in some large cities and regional cities, only the central areas can maintain public transport management, while other areas are barely surviving as deficit-ridden businesses through subsidies from local and national governments.
+When I became president of the former Ryobi Bus, based in Okayama, in 1999—just before the deregulation of route buses in 2002—I was stunned to find that with a 2-3% annual decrease in passengers and the continuation of Japan's current public transportation policy, even the train and route bus businesses of the Ryobi Group, which had worked hard without subsidies for decades, would fall into the red within about 10 years, and we would have to consider going out of business.
+This decrease in passengers basically remains unchanged for current route buses and local railways; the flight of passengers is progressing at a tremendous speed due to the spread of private cars and the declining birthrate and aging population.
+The reality is that even in some large cities and regional cities, only the central areas can maintain public transportation management, while other areas are barely surviving as deficit-ridden businesses through subsidies from local and national governments.

-When I looked into how developed European countries handle this, I found that among advanced nations, Japan is the only one that leaves public transport entirely to the private sector.
-I believe Japan failed to foresee today's situation—the decline of public transport—when the era of private cars arrived.
+When I looked into how developed European countries handle this, I found that among advanced nations, Japan is the only one that leaves public transportation entirely to the private sector.
+I believe Japan failed to foresee today's situation—the decline of public transportation—when the era of private cars arrived.

 Europe knew that the era of private cars would create "transportation-poor" people—children who cannot get licenses, elderly people who cannot drive even if they have a license, and people who cannot drive for economic reasons—and that they would lose their freedom of movement.
-From this, the concept of the right to guaranteed transport for citizens, namely the "right to mobility/transportation rights," was born, primarily in France and other countries.
-As a means of guaranteeing those transportation rights, the "publicly owned, privately operated" method is generally adopted, and roles are divided between the administration and the private sector through the separation of infrastructure and operations (vertical separation).
+From this, the concept of the right to guarantee transportation for citizens, namely the "right to mobility/right to transportation," was born, primarily in France and other countries.
+As a means of guaranteeing that right to transportation, the "publicly-owned, privately-operated" method is generally adopted, and roles are divided between administration and the private sector through the separation of infrastructure and operations (vertical separation).

-In Japan, competition policies for transport were introduced through deregulation in 2000 and 2002 without politicians or the national government fully understanding that local public transport does not work as a business.
-Route bus businesses in rural areas were already in the red, but subsidies were significantly reduced, and the introduction of the concepts of free exit and cost-effectiveness led to a decrease in routes and the bankruptcy of public transport operators.
-As you know, even the "tour buses" that were once hailed as a model case for deregulation quickly underwent structural changes following repeated major accidents involving fatalities.
+In Japan, competition policies for transportation were introduced with the deregulation of 2000 and 2002 without politicians or the national government fully understanding that local public transportation does not work as a business.
+Route bus businesses in rural areas were already in the red, but subsidies decreased significantly, and the introduction of the concepts of freedom of exit and cost-effectiveness led to a reduction in routes and the bankruptcy of public transportation operators.
+As you know, tour buses, which were once hailed as a model case for deregulation, saw a rapid change in their system following repeated major accidents involving fatalities.

-Since deregulation, 31 route bus operators nationwide have gone bankrupt, and 3.5% of the bus route network (approximately 15,000 km) has been lost.
-89% of route bus operators (143 companies) and 72% of railway/tram operators (69 companies) were in the red (both as of FY2018).
-The deficit-prone nature of the local public transport business has become chronic.
-Furthermore, with the decline in earnings following deregulation, wages have decreased; for example, the income of bus drivers has fallen about 1 million yen below the average for all industries, making it difficult not only to maintain routes but also to secure human resources.
+Since deregulation, 31 route bus operators nationwide have gone bankrupt, and 3.5% of the bus route network (approximately 15,000 kilometers) has been lost.
+89% of route bus operators (143 companies) and 72% of railways (69 companies) are in the red (both as of FY2018).
+The deficit-prone nature of local public transportation businesses has become normalized, and with the decline in earnings following deregulation, wages have lowered.
+For example, the income of bus drivers has fallen to about 1 million yen below the average for all industries, making it difficult not only to maintain routes but also to secure human resources.

-The reasons for the decline of public transport are generally summarized into the following four points:
+The reasons for the decline of public transportation are generally summarized into the following four points:

 1. The loss of 50-60% of users due to population decline along with the arrival of the private car era.

-3. The side effects of subsidy administration, which created a false sense of management where reducing costs led to reduced subsidies, hindering efforts to improve management.
+3. The side effects of subsidy administration, which created a false management sense that reducing costs would lead to reduced subsidies, hindering efforts to improve management.

 4. Deregulation accelerated the decline.

-2. The Concept of the Publicly Owned, Privately Operated Model for Revitalizing Local Public Transport
+2. The Concept of the Publicly-Owned, Privately-Operated System for Revitalizing Local Public Transportation

-Few people know that the transport competition policy of the Thatcher administration in the UK in the 1980s, which Japan imitated, is actually considered a massive global failure.
-In Japan, deregulation also led to the collapse of many local transport operators.
-Economically speaking, bringing competition principles into a business format where demand continues to decrease invites excessive competition, lowers crew wages, and degrades safety and service levels.
-This was feared even then, but there was nothing that could be done in the storm of politics and social trends aimed at breaking down vested interests.
-In reality, many operators fell due to excessive competition, taxi and bus companies multiplied like mushrooms after rain, crew wages dropped, and the safety level of the passenger transport business—which is entrusted with lives—declined.
+Few people know that the transportation competition policy of the Thatcher administration in the UK in the 1980s, which Japan imitated, is actually considered a major global failure.
+In Japan, deregulation also led to the bankruptcy of many local transportation operators.
+Economically speaking, it was feared even then that bringing the principle of competition into a business format where demand continues to decrease would invite excessive competition, lower crew wages, and drop safety and service levels.
+However, in the storm of politics and social trends aimed at breaking down vested interests, there was nothing that could be done.
+In reality, many operators fell due to excessive competition, taxi and bus companies increased like mushrooms after rain, crew wages dropped, and the safety level of the passenger transport business, which is entrusted with lives, declined.

-With the desire to save local transport, I have advocated for the maintenance of public transport through the European-style "publicly owned, privately operated" model since 2000.
-However, in Japan, maintaining public transport through a subsidy system was the mainstream, and I was completely ignored by the government and the industry, being told it was a "socialist idea and unrealistic."
-However, the effectiveness of the publicly owned, privately operated model was proposed and adopted for the maritime access to Chubu Centrair International Airport at the request of Tsu City in 2005, and it became socially demonstrated and recognized.
+With the desire to somehow save local transportation, I have advocated for the maintenance of public transportation through the European-style publicly-owned, privately-operated model since 2000.
+However, the mainstream in Japan was maintaining public transportation through a subsidy system, and I was completely ignored by the government and the industry, being told it was "socialist thinking and unrealistic."
+However, the effectiveness of that public-private model was proposed and adopted for maritime access to Chubu Centrair International Airport at the request of Tsu City in 2005, and it came to be socially demonstrated and recognized.

-Next, Okayama Electric Tramway Co., Ltd. of the Ryobi Group was pleaded with by a local citizens' group, the "Association to Create the Future of the Kishigawa Line," to reconstruct the Nankai Electric Railway Kishigawa Line, which was a route with an annual deficit of 500 million yen.
-This was the first time the revitalization of existing public transport was implemented using the concept of publicly owned, privately operated.
-At that time, the national government predicted that 70 out of 92 local railways would collapse.
-Based on the judgment of a senior official at the Railway Bureau who said, "It might be a strange thing, but let's let Mr. Kojima try it," the business was revitalized as Wakayama Electric Railway using the "publicly owned, privately operated" model I created.
-Fortunately, this became the catalyst for a local railway boom, and due to this success, the "publicly owned, privately operated" (Koyu-Minei) model was legalized in the railway sector.
+Next, Okayama Electric Tramway Co., Ltd. of the Ryobi Group was pleaded with by a local citizens' group, the "Association to Create the Future of the Kishigawa Line," to reconstruct the Nankai Electric Railway Kishigawa Line, which was a deficit route of 500 million yen per year.
+For the first time, we implemented the revitalization of existing public transportation using the concept of public ownership and private operation.
+At that time, the national government predicted that 70 out of 92 local railways would fail.
+Based on the judgment of a senior official at the Railway Bureau who said, "It might be an oddity, but let's let Mr. Kojima try it," the business was revived as Wakayama Electric Railway using the "publicly-owned, privately-operated" model I created.
+Fortunately, this became the catalyst for creating a local railway boom, and this success led to the legalization of "public ownership and private operation" in the railway sector.

-The scheme for local railway revitalization was based on the management pillars of: 1) making it publicly owned and privately operated; 2) making the operating company a 100% single-investment entity rather than a third-sector company; and 3) aiming for convenience improvements through an operating committee established within Wakayama Electric Railway, in which users and the administration also participated.
+The scheme for local railway revitalization was based on the management pillars of: 1. making it publicly-owned and privately-operated; 2. making the operating company a 100% single investment rather than a third-sector company; and 3. improving convenience through an operating committee established within Wakayama Electric Railway, in which users and the administration participated.
 We created a plan to keep the 500 million yen deficit within an annual average of 82 million yen.

-The reason I judged that it could be revitalized if it were publicly owned and privately operated was, first, because I felt the citizens' movement was genuine.
-Simultaneously with the announcement of the abolition in 2003, the "Association to Create the Future of the Kishigawa Line" was launched as a movement to preserve the route, and about 6,000 enthusiastic members were working voluntarily under the slogan "Let's ride and save the Kishigawa Line."
+The reason I judged that it could be revived if it were publicly-owned and privately-operated was, first, because I felt the citizens' movement was genuine.
+Simultaneously with the announcement of the abolition in 2003, the "Association to Create the Future of the Kishigawa Line" was launched as a movement to preserve the route, and about 6,000 enthusiastic members were active under the slogan "Ride the Kishigawa Line to Save It" at their own expense.
 Second, the cooperation system of the administrations of Wakayama Prefecture, Wakayama City, and Kinokawa City (then Kishigawa Town) was solid.
-These factors, along with internal management efforts, can be said to be the reasons why Wakayama Electric Railway was revitalized through the publicly owned, privately operated model.
+These can be said to be the factors that, along with internal management efforts, allowed Wakayama Electric Railway to be revived through the public-private model.

-We succeeded in the revitalization by holding 80 events a year and introducing attractive trains one after another, such as the Strawberry Train, Toy Train, and Tama Train, as well as the presence of Tama the Calico Cat Stationmaster.
+We succeeded in the revitalization by holding 80 events a year and introducing attractive trains one after another, such as the Strawberry Train, Toy Train, and Tama Train, along with the presence of the calico cat Stationmaster Tama.
 The cat stationmaster attracted attention from all over the world, was made into a movie in Europe, and became the spark for the global "cat boom."

-Following the success of the publicly owned, privately operated model in railways, we implemented the reconstruction of Chugoku Bus in Hiroshima Prefecture in 2006, which had fallen into management difficulties.
-We clarified that the side effects of the subsidy system and poor labor-management relations were the main causes of customer loss.
+Following the success of the public-private model in railways, we implemented the reconstruction of Chugoku Bus in Hiroshima Prefecture, which had fallen into management difficulties in 2006.
+We clarified that the side effects of the subsidy system and discordant labor-management relations were the main reasons for the loss of customers.
 Through revitalization, we succeeded in reducing subsidies by more than 100 million yen (FY2008) and drastically reducing accidents to less than one-tenth.
-Through education, complaints also decreased by 40%, and complaints turned into "words of praise."
+Through education, complaints also decreased by 40%, and complaints changed into "words of praise."

-By revitalizing Chugoku Bus, we elucidated the problem of inefficient subsidies for local route buses.
-After raising the issue of local public transport to Yoichi Miyazawa, a member of the House of Representatives (now a member of the House of Councillors) elected from the local area, the Revitalization Act was enacted following deliberations in the Diet.
-Since the Ryobi Group operated without receiving subsidies, we didn't quite understand why deficit-ridden companies didn't make management efforts.
-However, through these revitalizations, we realized that maintaining local public transport through the subsidy system only has the effect of life-prolonging treatment.
+By reconstructing Chugoku Bus, we elucidated the inefficient subsidy problem of local route buses.
+Because I raised the issue of local public transportation to Yoichi Miyazawa, a member of the House of Representatives (now a member of the House of Councillors) elected from the local area, the Revitalization Act was enacted after deliberations in the Diet.
+Since the Ryobi Group operated without receiving subsidies, I didn't quite understand why deficit-ridden companies didn't make management efforts, but through these revitalizations, I realized that maintaining local public transportation through the subsidy system only has the effect of life-prolonging treatment.

-When the Democratic Party of Japan (DPJ) took power in 2009, I appealed the critical state of local public transport to then-Parliamentary Secretary Mikazuki (now Governor of Shiga Prefecture) of the Ministry of Land, Infrastructure, Transport and Tourism, and the "Basic Act on Transport" began to be deliberated by the national government.
-Just as a budget of 100 billion yen was secured through a three-party agreement between the DPJ, the Liberal Democratic Party (LDP), and Komeito via a cabinet decision, the LDP returned to power.
-It was deemed not so urgent and, although it remained under continuous deliberation, it was put on hold.
+When the Democratic Party of Japan (DPJ) took power in 2009, I appealed the critical state of local public transportation to then-Parliamentary Secretary Mikazuki of the Ministry of Land, Infrastructure, Transport and Tourism (now Governor of Shiga Prefecture), which led to the deliberation of the "Basic Act on Transport" by the national government.
+Through a three-party agreement between the DPJ, the Liberal Democratic Party (LDP), and Komeito, a budget of 100 billion yen was secured by cabinet decision.
+However, the LDP returned to power, and because it was deemed not so urgent, the matter was shelved, although it remained under continuous deliberation.

-Just when I thought it was over, in 2012, Ikasa Railway in my home prefecture of Okayama suddenly announced its management failure, and an incident occurred where public transport disappeared from the region.
-Receiving requests from the national and local governments, I immediately decided on emergency alternative operations as an emergency evacuation measure and was miraculously able to maintain the region's means of transport in 19 days.
-It was only after this case of Ikasa Railway's management failure that the difficulty of maintaining local public transport was understood.
-This case became the catalyst for the start of essential discussions on how to take fundamental measures for local public transport.
-In November 2013, I testified as a witness before the House of Representatives Committee on Land, Infrastructure, Transport and Tourism, and the Basic Act on Transport Policy was enacted in December of the same year.
+Just when I thought it was hopeless, in 2012, the sudden announcement of the bankruptcy of Ikasa Railway occurred in my home prefecture of Okayama, an incident where public transportation disappeared from the region.
+Receiving requests from the national and local governments, I immediately decided on emergency alternative operations as an emergency evacuation measure and was miraculously able to maintain the region's transportation in 19 days.
+It was only after this case of Ikasa Railway's bankruptcy that the difficulty of maintaining local public transportation was understood.
+This case became the catalyst for starting essential discussions on how to take fundamental measures for local public transportation.
+I also testified as a witness at the House of Representatives Committee on Land, Infrastructure, Transport and Tourism in November 2013, and the Basic Act on Transport Policy was enacted in December of the same year.

-3. Future Reconstruction Schemes for Local Public Transport
+3. Future Reconstruction Schemes for Local Public Transportation

 The fundamental difference from the past subsidy system is that subsidies are strictly for covering deficits and do not lead to normal profitable management.
-On the other hand, in the publicly owned, privately operated model, the public sector installs the transport and traffic facilities—just as they build roads—but leaves the operation to the private sector, thereby clarifying the location of public and private responsibility.
-Subsidies for covering deficits are for the purpose of prolonging life, and neither private nor public responsibility is clear.
-The private sector loses the incentive to improve management because reducing the deficit only reduces the subsidy, leading them to focus on how much they can receive, which tends to increase the total subsidy.
-To make normal management efforts to increase users by improving safety and service, the "publicly owned, privately operated" model is superior because it allows for the "dream" that efforts will lead to increased profits and wages for the operator.
+On the other hand, in the public-private model, the public sector installs the transport and transportation equipment—just as it builds roads—but leaves the operation to the private sector, thereby clarifying the location of public and private responsibilities.
+Subsidies for covering deficits are for the purpose of life extension, and neither private nor public responsibility is clear.
+Private companies have no incentive to improve management because reducing the deficit only reduces the subsidy; they end up focusing on how much they can receive, and subsidies tend to increase.
+To make normal management efforts to increase users by improving safety and service, the "publicly-owned, privately-operated" model is superior, as it allows for the "dream" that efforts will lead to increased profits for the operator and higher wages.

-From an administrative perspective, one might think that both the subsidy system and the publicly owned, privately operated model involve spending money.
-However, the latter is an entrustment of the operational part, which creates an incentive to make management efforts to become profitable through cost-saving efforts.
+From an administrative perspective, one might think that both the subsidy system and the public-private model involve spending money, but the public-private model is a commission of the operational part, which creates an incentive to make management efforts to become profitable through efforts to reduce expenses.
 With deficit coverage, management efforts are not worth the trouble.

-4. The Role Local Transport Should Play Toward the Revitalization and Activation of Local Communities
+4. The Role Local Transportation Should Play Toward the Revitalization and Activation of Local Communities

-Public transport can be said to be one of the tools for activating regions where the birthrate is declining and the population is aging.
+Public transportation can be said to be one of the tools for revitalizing regions where the birthrate is declining and the population is aging.
 There is a concern that as the number of elderly people who can no longer drive private cars increases, regions where children cannot commute to school will lose their appeal, causing young people to outflow even more and accelerating the extinction of the region.
 The keywords for the "Grand Design of National Land 2050" (Ministry of Land, Infrastructure, Transport and Tourism) are "compact" and "network."
-Since this compact "21st-century urban planning" involves "town planning that is fun to walk in using public transport," absorbing the sprawling wide-area suburbs into the center, a network connecting the hubs of the expanded region will be necessary.
+Since this compact "21st-century community building" involves "community building that is fun to walk in using public transportation," absorbing wide-area suburbs that have sprawled into the center, a network connecting the hubs of the expanded region will be necessary.

-Specific examples of regional activation through public transport that I have implemented include:
+Specific examples of regional revitalization through public transportation that I have implemented include:

 1. Introduction of the futuristic LRT "MOMO" (100% ultra-low-floor tram: Okayama Electric Tramway) in 2002 (received the Japan Railway Award).

-2. Construction of two 108m ultra-high-rise condominium towers (Ryobi Grace Tower) in 2004 to encourage living in the center of Okayama City.
+2. Construction of two 108m high-rise condominium towers (Ryobi Grace Tower) in 2004 to encourage living in the center of Okayama City.

-3. Attraction of JCDecaux's free-to-install bus stops, and the introduction and implementation of Park & Bus Ride, bus location systems, and IC cards.
+3. Attraction of JCDecaux's free-to-install bus stops, and the introduction and implementation of park-and-bus-ride, bus location systems, and IC cards.

-5. Challenging the creation of the world's best town where cute and interesting vehicles—including the Tama Train, Tama Bus, KURO, and actual vehicles from the popular British animation "Chuggington"—run through the city (Okayama Electric Tramway).
+5. Challenging the creation of the world's best community where cute and interesting vehicles, including the Tama Train, Tama Bus, KURO, and actual vehicles from the popular British animation "Chuggington," run through the city (Okayama Electric Tramway).

 6. Proposing a Seto Inland Sea-style cruise that links the sea, islands, and ferries by introducing the cruise ferry "Olympia Dream Seto" on the Shodoshima route.

-By evolving public transport vehicles from mere means of movement into fun vehicles for wandering around, we are changing public transport—which was once a burden full of deficits—into a leader of regional revitalization.
+By evolving public transportation vehicles from mere means of transportation into fun vehicles for wandering, we are changing public transportation—which was once a burden full of deficits—into a leader of regional revitalization.

-5. Establishment of the Local Public Transport Research Centers and Institutes
+5. Establishment of the Research Centers and Institutes for Local Public Transportation

-As I acquired know-how through these efforts in management revitalization and legislation, I began to receive many requests for consultations and lectures from administrations, operators, and citizens' groups facing numerous problems with public transport after deregulation.
+Having acquired know-how through these efforts in management revitalization and legalization, I began to receive many requests for consultations and lectures from administrations, operators, and citizens' groups facing numerous problems with public transportation after deregulation.
 I established the Research Institute together with researchers and practitioners who are well-versed in these issues.

-Our Research Institute aims to avoid being a "talk-only consultant" and instead creates execution plans, assists on-site, and provides support until revitalization is realized.
+Our Research Institute aims to avoid being a "talk-only consultant," but rather to create execution plans, assist on the ground, and provide support until revitalization is achieved.

 The activities of the Research Institute to date are as follows: